Kapil Dev: Chancellor of Haryana's Sports University

 He was appointed as first chancellor of the Sports University of Haryana in 2019.
 The university is situated in India's Haryana state which he represented in domestic cricket.

 Personal life

 Dev married Romi Bhatia in 1980 with whom he has a daughter, Amiya Dev, born on 16 January 1996.

 In 1993, Dev took up golf.
 Dev was the only Asian founding member of Laureus Foundation in 2000.
 Ian Botham and Viv Richards were the other two cricketers on the founding member council of 40.
 Steve Waugh was added to the academy members in 2006 when it was expanded from 40 to 42.
-He pledged his organs during an event organised by Delhi Urological Society on 31 January 2014 at the Airport Authority of India, Officers Club, New Delhi.
+Dev pledged his organs during an event organised by Delhi Urological Society on 31 January 2014 at the Airport Authority of India, Officers Club, New Delhi.

 On 23 October 2020, Dev suffered a heart attack and was hospitalised.
 He underwent an emergency coronary angioplasty at a hospital in Delhi.